lunapark/documentation/docs/en/guide/plugins/basics.md

 });
 ```

-This will expose a form with a single text field, with the default value "Marty McFly".
+This creates a form with a single text field, defaulting to "Marty McFly".

 <DImage
 src="/assets/images/plugins/basics/config.png"
 alt="Plugin configuration form"
 />

-The `config` property will be available on your plugin's hooks and init functions.
-Here, the `name` will be find under `config.name`.
+The `config` object is available in your plugin's hooks and initialization functions.
+In this example, the `name` property can be accessed via `config.name`.

-## Internal state
+## Internal State

-If you ever need to save some data related to your plugin, you can use the `internal` property.
-The data will be saved with the plugin's data, but won't be displayed on the settings page.
-You must set the default value of the internal state.
+Use the `internal` property to store data related to your plugin.
+This data is saved with the plugin but is not visible on the settings page.
+You must define a default value for the internal state.

 ```ts
 import { makePlugin } from '@luna-park/plugin';